 Nigerian fighter Israel Adesanya is unhappy with UFC’s treatment of Francis Ngannou after his exit from the promotion.

-Cameroonian fighter Francis Ngannou was released from the UFC contract after deciding to try out professional boxing for a while.
+Cameroonian fighter Francis Ngannou decided to try out professional boxing for a while, leading to his release from the UFC contract.
 The fighter’s final UFC bout was against Ciryl Gane before he left to fight boxing stars like Tyson Fury and Anthony Joshua.

 Adesanya has long been a longtime admirer of the former heavyweight champion and has plans to expand MMA to Africa.
 “The Last Stylebender” released a promotional video about the trio of African champions Kamaru Usman, Francis Ngannou, and Israel Adesanya.
 The video was intended to show the fighters’ efforts in drawing attention to MMA in Africa.
 Still, Adesanya was taken aback when the UFC suspiciously removed Ngannou’s name from the promo video.